Updated: Jul 6, 2022

 For those who would love that checklist of things to do before you post here it is!

-My top 5 questions to ask before hitting publish
+5 questions to ask yourself before hitting publish on a blog post

 If I were to condense Darren’s list of 23 questions into the 5 questions that are most valuable to me at the present time, those questions would be: